OneLiteFeatherNET/Microtus/Writerside/topics/Contributing.md

 ### Code contributions

-If you would like to contribute code you can do so through GitHub by forking. the repository and sending a pull request.
+If you would like to contribute code, you can do so through GitHub by forking the repository and sending a pull request.
 You can read GitHub's documentation on forking and pull requests [here](https://help.github.com/articles/fork-a-repo/).
 If you want to contribute to Microtus, please fork the repository to your personal account and not to an organization.